 Now that you know the basics of cosmetic and restorative dentistry, it’s time to get down to the nitty-gritty.

 Getting your teeth whitened is also another version of cosmetic dentistry.
-It’s ideal for getting the bright smile you have always dreamed of without having to spend money on whitening procedures that won’t work.
+Professional teeth whitening performed by a cosmetic dentist is ideal for getting the bright smile you have always dreamed of without having to spend money on whitening procedures that won’t work.
+Other popular cosmetic dental procedures can include dental bonding and gum contouring.
+Gum contouring reshapes excess gum tissue to improve smile balance.

 Your teeth can change color over the years as a result of cigarette smoke, coffee, medications, and more.
 However, this isn’t always a problem you can fix with just regular toothpaste.
-Over time, you will have to rely on the services of a professional.
+Over time, you will have to rely on the services of a professional teeth.

-If you do end up having to get one, be sure to avoid having to get another by not eating hard or sticky foods, brushing often and flossing as often as you can.
+If you do end up having to get one, be sure to avoid having to get another by not eating hard or sticky foods, brushing often and flossing as often as you can, and by following proper postoperative hygiene instructions if you receive an implant-supported restoration.
+Prompt care for broken teeth or damaged teeth also helps protect surrounding teeth and long-term oral health.

 In Conclusion